tempest2023/ConciseMarkDownBlog/README.md

 git push
 ```

+Run **Actions → GitHub Pages (manual fallback) → Run workflow** on `main` and wait for it to create/update `gh-pages`.
+Repeat this after each content update; pushing alone does not deploy Pages.
 Then enable Pages in repository Settings → Pages → Deploy from branch `gh-pages`.

 **Vercel (Easier):**